BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The EOs, SCs, SCLs, SAs and SARs are the fundamental components of the CS simulating the process flow.
 In other words, these components define additional interfaces on top of `ICS`.
 Lets name these interfaces as well: `ICS_EO`, `ICS_SC`, `ICS_SCL`, `ICS_SA` and `ICS_SAR`.
+The subsections of [The CS in C++](#sec421) section analyzes these interfaces in C++ in terms of the software design.

-Hence, the DAG should define five members instead of a single one pointing to the containers derived from `ICS`.
+The DAG shall define five member containers derived from these interfaces.

 ```
 // ~/src/system/dag.class